 According to the former President of the Constitutional Court and the judges at the Basic Court, it is widely accepted that for administrative matters, administrative courts should be established in response to the challenges of functioning of the state administration, and that the existence of only one department at the Basic Court in Pristina is not the right solution.
 A supreme administrative court (the second instance) should be established in Kosovo as a specialised institution that would exercise judicial control over the legality of the work of the entire public administration.
 The main drawback in Kosovo lies in the judicial control of legality.
 If this control were effective, it would establish a certain standard of conduct for the public administration.
-As the situation stands, there is no clear line that the public administration decisions in Kosovo.
+As the situation stands, there is no clear line that the public administration should follow, which is clearly evident in some cases, given the arbitrary nature of public administration decisions in Kosovo.82

 Graph 6.
-Opinion of senior public officials on the establishment of the Administrative Court and the Supreme Administrative Court
+Opinion of senior public officials on the establishment of the Administrative Court and the Supreme Administrative Court83

-Enver Hasani, Former President of the Constitutional Court, University Professor, Interview conducted by the author of the paper on 13 September 2015 (Pristina).
+82 Enver Hasani, Former President of the Constitutional Court, University Professor, Interview conducted by the author of the paper on 13 September 2015 (Pristina).

-Source: author of the paper based on research.
+83 Source: author of the paper based on research.